hazelcast/hazelcast-csharp-client/doc/dev/doc/serialization.md

 ```

 Note that the identifier that is passed to the `SerializationOptions` is same as value of the `FactoryId` of the `Employee` class.

+Here (and in all examples below), `typeName` is the fully-qualified CLR type name.
+Depending on your code, it could be `"MyFactory"` but may have to be `"My.Namespace.Factory"` or even `"My.Namespace.Factory, My.Assembly"`.

 ## Portable Serialization